SneakySelderey/DevMetrics/README.md

 Current features are:
 - Tracking of additions and deletions in active files
-- Tracking of the most modified files
+- Tracking of top files by additions\deletions
+- Tracking of time spent in IDE

 <img src="images/features_example.png" width="400" />